emacsfodder/emacs-mainline/README.md

 ## Commentary:

-This is a fork of powerline.el which I began while the original authorship of powerline was unknown, I'll include accreditation to the proper author(s), please drop me a line at jasonm23@gmail.com and let me know if you have historical information about poweline on emacs.
+This is a fork of powerline.el which I began while the original authorship of powerline was unknown.
+As far as I know, Nicolas Rougier posted to Emacswiki initially.

-Note: the original version forked from was not credited to Nicolas Rougier and Chen Yuan, let me know if this was initially ommitted.

 ## Using mainline.el.